zelbaz946/precourse1/README.md

 Welcome To Codesmith Precourse.

-The precourse is designed to help you become experienced in the fundamental javascript concepts.
-Much of the challenges may be familiar, especially in the first portion but please be patient since a big end project awaits where you will utilize all your javascript skills to build come interesting projects.
-Part 1 of the precourse is designed to solidify your basics in javascript.
-In part 2 of the precourse, you will be doing more javascript challenges while building replicas of popular websites like Google.
-Part 3 of the precourse is equipped with challenges like builing an Instagram clone and a JSON parser.
-We aspire you to be proficient in your javascript skills and become a better programmer through the process.
+The precourse is designed to help you become experienced in the fundamental JavaScript concepts.
+Much of the challenges may be familiar, especially in the first portion but please be patient since a big end project awaits where you will utilize all your JavaScript skills to build come interesting projects.
+Part 1 of the precourse is designed to solidify your basics in JavaScript.
+In part 2 of the precourse, you will be doing more JavaScript challenges while building replicas of popular websites like Google.
+Part 3 of the precourse is equipped with challenges like building an Instagram clone and a JSON parser.
+We aspire you to be proficient in your JavaScript skills and become a better programmer through the process.

-This precourse will truly help you understand the core material and get you ready for our fulltime program.
+This precourse will truly help you understand the core material and get you ready for our full time program.
 Plus, it is a great opportunity for you to show us that you can handle our rigorous curriculum.

-If this is challenging, don't be worrried!
+If this is challenging, don't be worried!
 Getting used to the challenge will be a great asset to you in our program.

 ## You Need To Learn The Command Line